 The lines between work and non-work hours have long been blurred, and that’s a bad thing.
 A three-day weekend in India would be pretty pointless unless the remaining four days are utilised well, and we stop glorifying long work hours.

-Last week a headline made for social media broke the internet.
+In November 2019 a headline made for social media broke the internet.
 “Microsoft Japan tested a four-day work week and productivity jumped by 40%,” it announced.
 Predictably, it led many of us jaded runners in the rat race to make announcements about how if our bosses made us work less, we’d all be similarly better off.
 For a moment, Twitter seemed flooded with snarky comments about current working conditions and jibes at HR.
 But while nobody can blame the frustrated employees of India Inc for letting off a little steam, I believe the reality is that a three-day weekend would be wasted on the corporate Indian workforce.

 Before I get hate mail from people who were already planning their long weekend in Goa, let’s all just calm down a little bit.
 To dumb down this experiment to “productivity is inversely proportional to hours put in” would be a gross oversimplification – and wrong.
 It’s not as if a cap on working hours is going to lead to a corporate utopia.
 Beyond the headline, there are two major takeaways: (1) Working efficiently is more important than just working long hours, and (2) Meetings suck